Darwin in use: Shire Hall Historic Courthouse

 Visitors can also take selfies as they move around the courthouse and email them home in an automatically generated collage.

-They have also provided a simple version which just auto-plays the audio for each stop and then returns to the home page.
+Shire Hall have also provided a simple version which simply auto-plays the audio for each stop and then returns to the home page.
 For visitors with poor sight, Shire Hall staff can lend them the tour running on an iPad.
 The iPads are normally reserved for the Family Guide, but using Darwin means they can play any story on any registered device!

 The tours, being a central part of the visitor experience, have been very successful for Shire Hall.
 Below are some random visitor quotes, taken with thanks from Tripadvisor!

 The various audio tours available were really interesting featuring 4 real criminal cases.